afmarchetti/nextawards/readme.txt

 To add fade animation to a element simply add ".fade" css class to the element

 To add advanced Scroll Reveal Animations: Use the class .reveal to animate elements when they enter the viewport.
 The script adds .is-inview automatically on scroll.
-Variants (combine with .reveal): .reveal-up, .reveal-down, .reveal-left, .reveal-right, .reveal-zoom, .reveal-skew, .reveal-blur, .reveal-clip → masked reveal from bottom - Stagger: Use .reveal-stagger on a container to animate its children one by one.
+Variants (combine with .reveal): .reveal-up, .reveal-down, .reveal-left, .reveal-right, .reveal-zoom, .reveal-skew, .reveal-blur, .reveal-clip → masked reveal from bottom - Delay: Use .delay-01 to 0.1 seconds of delay you can add .delay-02, .delay-03 ... until .delay-10 (1 seconds delay).

 == Installation ==